golang/proposal/design/45713-workspace.md

 go 1.17
 ```

-#### The `directory` directive
+#### The `use` directive

-The `directory` directive takes an absolute or relative path to a directory
+The `use` directive takes an absolute or relative path to a use
 containing a `go.mod` file as an argument.
 The syntax of the path is the same as
 directory replacements in `replace` directives.
 The path must be to a module
 directory containing a `go.mod` file.
 The `go.work` file must contain at least
-one `directory` directive.
+one `use` directive.
 The `go` command may optionally edit the comments on
-the `directory` directive when doing any operation in workspace mode to add the
+the `use` directive when doing any operation in workspace mode to add the
 module path from the directory's `go.mod` file.

-Note that the `directory` directive has no restriction on where the directory
+Note that the `use` directive has no restriction on where the directory
 is located: module directories listed in `go.work` file can be located outside
 the directory the `go.work` file itself is in.

 Example:

 ```
-directory (
+use (
     ./tools // golang.org/x/tools
     ./mod   // golang.org/x/mod
 )